obsidiandynamics/kafdrop/README.md

 ![Overview Screenshot](docs/images/overview.png?raw=true)

-This project is a reboot of [Kafdrop 2.x](https://github.com/HomeAdvisor/Kafdrop), dragged kicking and screaming into the world of JDK 11+, Kafka 2.x and Kubernetes.
-It's a lightweight application that runs on Spring Boot and requires very little configuration.
+This project is a reboot of [Kafdrop 2.x](https://github.com/HomeAdvisor/Kafdrop), dragged kicking and screaming into the world of JDK 11+, Kafka 2.x, Helm and Kubernetes.
+It's a lightweight application that runs on Spring Boot and is dead-easy to configure, supporting SASL and TLS-secured brokers.

 # Requirements